azu/strecept/README.md

 ## Architecture

 - User 1<->n Receipt
-- Receipt is metadata, It is not recipe
+- Receipt is metadata.
+It is not recipe.

 ## Development